Loss and Preservation

 Power line protection – insulation and infrastructure projects

-are involved in programs to raise awareness.
+are integrated into programs to raise awareness.

 Rebecca Cliffe was awarded the Future For Nature Award for her work.

-Over 360 tree bridges installed , over 10,000 trees planted
+Over 360 tree bridges installed , over 10,000 trees planted.

-and dozens of communities are connected.
+and connects dozens of communities.

-Your project is proof that science and commitment
+Their project is proof that science and commitment

-create a new form of preservation – real, measurable, moving.
+to create a new form of preservation – real, measurable, moving.

 The dimension of rescue

-Sloth conservation is not romantic – it is expensive, complex and challenging.
+Sloth conservation is not romantic – it is expensive, complex, and challenging.

 It costs materials, personnel, training, monitoring and infrastructure.